How to test Co-Turn TURN server configurations?

 This is even a stricter firewall than the previous one.
 This type of candidate should be able to pass through al kind of firewalls as All most all firewalls allow port 443 access for normal internet access to websites and without opening port 443, they won't work!

 While working with one of our customers, we realized that testing the TURN server settings one by one for all possible candidate types is critical for any application for reducing call failures due to strict firewall policies.
-Except tricke ICE, there are no reliable tools available today to test TURN servers primarily from the perspective of what kind of relay candidates(udp/tcp/tls) this turn server supports.
-Therefore, we modified one of our demo applications so that it can accept custom turn server credentials as input and try to connect the call using the provided turn server.
-This way it is easy to test TURN server mis-configurations using the Firefox browser based testing mechanism.
-Do keep in mind that we don't store these turn server credentials in any form and they are gone as soon as you close the browser!
+Except for trickle ICE, there are no reliable tools available today to test TURN servers primarily from the perspective of what kind of relay candidates(udp/tcp/tls) this turn server supports.
+Therefore, you can use our open-source p2p application to test it in your local network or deploy the application to test it over the internet.
+We will try to have a hosted version of the same p2p application in some time.

-Step 1: Open Firefox, change the settings as mentioned above switch on the relay only flag and then visit this link.
+Step 2: Once the setup is successful, open Firefox, change the settings as mentioned above switch on the relay-only flag.

-Step 3: Copy and paste the generated link either on a different browser on the same device, or on a different device in the same network.
-You can share the link with your friend as well to hangout with him while testing!
+Step 3: Copy and paste the generated link either on a different browser on the same device or on a different device in the same network.
+You can share the link with your friend as well to hang out with him while testing if you choose to host the application in a cloud provider like DigitalOcean.

 Step 4: Once the other user joins the link, press the call button to start the video chat.

-Hope is helps you in testing your turn server for mis-configurations.
-Feel free to drop us an email at firstname.lastname@example.org for any question/doubt/concern related to the above post or overall TURN servers/ WebRTC.
+Hope this helps you in testing your turn server for misconfigurations.
+Feel free to drop us an email at email@example.com for any questions/doubts/concerns related to the above post or overall TURN servers/ WebRTC.